Trejillo151/Using-mathematical-modeling-to-understand-luminiscence-in-materials/README.md

 - Physical Chemistry II
 - Mathematical Modeling (currently being taken)

 The idea behind my research is to give a meaning to the theoretical models, but these models are often optimized into "ideal" forms that don't perfectly match real life.
-This is why I'm fascinated by molecular symmetry approximations, especially in inorganic chemistry, where we work with coordination metals.
+This is why I'm fascinated by molecular symmetry approximations, especially in inorganic chemistry, where we work with coordination metals and a very important concept named "The Crystal Field Theory".

+For the motives behind my research and the interest in mathematical modeling in this area please look at the following video:

+(Inserta video con feedback de mis compañeros que aun no tengo aqui._.)

+## What is the Crystal Field Theory?